Test against testnet

 Prerequisites

-- A wallet for testnet OG.
+- A wallet for Base Sepolia.
 Generate one with

 openssl rand -hex 32and keep the key offline.